czhtoday/ParticipantInfoManager-MERN/README.md

   - `services/`: API services that interact with the backend.
   - `hooks/`: Custom React hooks, like useForm.
   - `pages/`: React components that correspond to routes.
+    - `LoginPage.js`: Handles user login.
+    - `RegisterPage.js`: Handles user registration.
+    - `HomePage.js`: Main landing page after login.
+    - `AddParticipantPage.js`: Form for adding new participants.
+    - `ManageParticipantsPage.js`: Displays a table of all participants with options to edit or delete.
+    - `EditParticipantPage.js`: Form for editing existing participant information.
   - `App.js`, `index.js`: Entry points for React application.
   - `App.css`, `index.css`: CSS files for styling the application.

+## Authentication
+The application includes a basic authentication system:
+- **Login**: Users can log in with their email and password to access the main dashboard and participant management features.
+- **Register**: New users can register an account with a username, email, and password.
+- **Protected Routes**: Access to the main dashboard and participant management pages is restricted to authenticated users only.

 ## Setup Instructions
   1. Clone the repository: `git clone https://github.com/czhtoday/UpliftNW_Participant_Manager.git`
   2. Install dependencies: `npm install`
   3. Start the server: `npm start`
   4. Navigate to `http://localhost:3000` in your web browser.

+## Future Enhancements

+- **Integration with Data Platforms**: Further development to integrate with platforms like Salesforce.
+- **AI Analytics and Data Visualization**: Incorporate AI-driven analytics and graphical data visualizations.